 After only modest growth during the 1990s, the April 2002 service levels were as follows:

 - Routes 790 and 791 (Cranbourne – Frankston): 15 Cranbourne trips + 8 from Quarry Rd on weekdays to 1930 and 9 Cranbourne-Frankston trips on Saturdays between 0800 and 18:00.
-The Frankston service was now divided into two route nos with 790 services travelling via South Gateway, Langwarrin
+The Frankston service was now divided into two routes with 790 services travelling via South Gateway, Langwarrin

 - Routes 792 and 793 (Cranbourne to Dandenong) (792 via Hampton park and 793 via Lynbrook, Hampton Park and Hallam Station) – total of 40 weekday trips (last at 1938 and 8 Saturday trips (792 only) last at 1740.

-- Route 794 (Narre Warren South – Hallam Station – Fountain Gate) – four AM and four PM peak trips between Narre Warren South and Hallam Station and four off-peak trips between Pound Rd and Fountain Gate shops on weekdays plus 7 Saturday trips between Pound Rd and Fountain Gate.
+- Route 794 (Narre Warren South – Hallam Station – Fountain Gate) – four AM and four PM peak trips between Narre Warren South and Hallam Station and four off-peak trips between Pound Rd and Fountain Gate shops on weekdays.
+Seven Saturday trips ran between Pound Rd and Fountain Gate.

 - Route 796 (Cranbourne – Clyde) two weekday school trips